Abstract Integration in Net Convergence Structures: Lebesgue Type Integrals in Net Convergence Structures.

 \item In relation to convergence, we shall equip $Z$ with the net convergence structure of $(D)$-convergence or order convergence (each case will be explicitly specified), and $X,Y$ with order convergence in the sense of Definition \ref{usualorderconvergence} (which, in this case, is equivalent to order convergence in the sense of Definition \ref{pavlakosorderconvergence}). \end{enumerate}

 Further hypothesis of any sort will be pointed out when necessary.

-With these observations, we pass to a brief presentation the integration theory of Pavlakos \cite{pavlakosintegration}, which contains the integral of Kappos \cite{kapposlagebraicintegral} and Berg \cite{Berg}.
+With these observations, we pass to a brief presentation the integration theory of Pavlakos \cite{pavlakosintegration}, which contains the integral of \cite{kapposlagebraicintegral} and \cite{Berg}.

-To develop his integral, Pavlakos \cite{pavlakosintegration} supposes that $X$ is of countable type with respect to order convergence, i.e he supposes $X$ is fist countable with respect to the net convergence structure given by order convergence.
-Therefore, we will also suppose throughout this section, besides 1. and 2. above, that:
+To develop his integral, \cite{pavlakosintegration} supposes that $X$ is of countable type with respect to order convergence, i.e $X$ is fist countable with respect to the net convergence structure given by order convergence (see \cite{convergencestructuresvanderwalt}).
+Therefore, we will also suppose throughout this (sub)section, besides 1. and 2. above, that:

 3. $X$ is first countable with respect to the net convergence structure of order convergence.